SummaryRead the full fact sheet

 For people with significant long-sightedness, contact lenses can be the best form of correction as they provide better vision and may be preferable to wearing thick glasses.
 Contact lenses can be made from different materials and can be disposable or non-disposable.

-There has been much less clinical experience with laser treatments for long-sightedness than short-sightedness, and the results tend to be less predictable and accurate.
-Anyone contemplating such surgery should obtain as much information as possible, including:
+There has been much less clinical experience with laser treatments for long-sightedness than , and the results tend to be less predictable and accurate.

-- The risks of surgery, including potential effects on quality of vision
+- The risks of surgery, including potential effects on vision quality.

 - The likelihood of regression back into long-sightedness.